 - The problem, in which the analysis is to be performed, is written at the top of the paper.

 - Each participant mentions one possible cause for the problem and states in which category the problem belongs.
 No comments may be made on each other’s causes.
-All the listed causes are included in the diagram.
+All the listed causes are included in the Fishbone Diagram.

 - The participants also mention possible secondary causes.
-These secondary causes are entered as branches in the diagram.
+These secondary causes are entered as branches in the Fishbone Diagram.

 - This process is continued until no more possible causes are mentioned.

-- The Ishikawa diagram is critically studied by all participants.
-They will see whether the possible causes have been entered in the right category and/or whether certain causes are related or derived from other causes.
+- The diagram is critically studied by all participants.
+They will see whether the possible causes have been entered in the right category and / or whether certain causes are related or derived from other causes.

 - There is a vote on the most likely causes.
 The causes with the most votes will be turned into a “top 3” of possible causes.
 These three causes are circled.
 The causes without a vote are deleted.